Jennifer Lawrence: 2016–2023: Fluctuations and expansion

-Hiatus and return to film (2019–present)

 Following roles in a series of mixed reviewed films, Lawrence took a small break from acting.
 She felt unsatisfied with her films, wanted to avoid media scrutiny, and focused on domestic activities during this period.
-Wanting to work with director Adam McKay since she was 19, Lawrence returned in 2021 in his film Don't Look Up for Netflix for a reported salary of $25 million.
+Wanting to work with director Adam McKay since she was 19, Lawrence returned in 2021 in his Netflix film Don't Look Up for a reported fee of $25 million.
 A "slapstick apocalypse", the film had her and costar Leonardo DiCaprio play two astronomers attempting to warn humanity about an extinction-level asteroid.
-For the role, Lawrence received a red dye job and an undercut; in an interview with Vogue, she said that she extensively researched the typical look of aspiring astrophysicists.
+For the role, Lawrence received a red dye job and an undercut.
+In an interview with Vogue, she said that she extensively researched the typical look of aspiring astrophysicists.
 Reviews for the film were mixed, but critics mostly praised the performances of Lawrence and DiCaprio, who were described as "powerhouse" by Ian Sandwell of Digital Spy and "a delight to watch" by Saibal Chatterjee of NDTV.
 Lawrence earned a fifth Golden Globe nomination for the film.
-It broke the record for the most views (152 million hours) in a single week in Netflix history, and ranks as the platform's second most-watched film within 28 days of release.
+It broke the record for the most views, 152 million hours in a single week in Netflix history, and ranks as the platform's second most-watched film within 28 days of release.

 Lawrence starred in Lila Neugebauer's independent drama Causeway (2022), playing a soldier suffering from a brain injury.
-She also produced the film under her company Excellent Cadaver, which she had formed in 2018.
+She also produced the film under her company, Excellent Cadaver, which she had formed in 2018.
 After starring in several big-budget films, she was drawn to the "slow melody of a character-driven story".
 Comparing it to her work in Winter's Bone, Allison Wilmore of Vulture opined that the film "is a welcome reminder of how compelling Lawrence can be, as well as a promising indication that she's willing to seek out smaller projects and work with emerging directors".

-Lawrence will next star in and produce the comedy film No Hard Feelings, directed by Gene Stupnitsky.
+Under Excellent Cadaver, Lawrence produced Bread and Roses (2023), a documentary film from director Sahra Mani about Afghan women under Taliban rule.
+Keen to work in a comedy, Lawrence accepted her friend Gene Stupnitsky's offer to star in his sex comedy No Hard Feelings (2023), which she also produced.
+She played a young woman facing bankruptcy who accepts a Craigslist posting from wealthy parents to date their introverted 19-year-old son (played by Andrew Barth Feldman).
+Reviewers had favorable opinions on the film and appreciated Lawrence's comic timing.
+She received another Golden Globe nomination for her performance.